SoftwareMarbles/lazy/README.md

 ### Conventions

 Currently lazy creates a private volume for all engines to access and this volume is mounted as `/lazy` inside of engines.
 At this moment this isn't configurable.
+Furthermore, each engine gets is own sandbox in `/lazy/sandbox/<engine-name>` where engine name is whatever was defined in `lazy.yaml` (note that this means that names of the engines should remain stable).

 ### Helper containers